A village, a fortress perched on a limestone and sandstone spur in the heart of the Montefeltro area.

 The Montefeltro area offers not only cultural treasures but also fine food and wine.

 Cagliostro – The Count, who is also mentioned in the Divine Comedy and whose fame as a healer and alchemist reached the most important courts in Europe, was imprisoned in the castle dungeon for heresy and sedition.
+Cagliostro is also the main character of “Lupin III: The Castle of Cagliostro”, the Japanese animated action-adventure comedy film co-written and directed by Hayao Miyazaki.

 Felice Orsini – The revolutionary and follower of Mazzini born in nearby Meldola is known for his attempt to assassinate Emperor Napoleon III in Paris.
 Four years earlier, he had been incarcerated with his father and other Roman patriots in the “Fort of Saint Leo, where incorrigible revolutionary convicts are imprisoned”.
-St Leo, the village’s patron saint, came here in the late 3rd century ad from Dalmatia to escape Emperor Diocletian’s persecution of the Christians.
+St Leo, the village’s patron saint, came here in the late 3rd-century ad from Dalmatia to escape Emperor Diocletian’s persecution of the Christians.

 St Francis – On 8 May 1213, Count Orlando Catani of Chiusi in Casentino gave St Francis the gift of Mount Verna, where the Sanctuary of the Verna was built; this is where he received the stigmata.
-The saint’s image has been incorporated in the town’s coat of arms, and the villagers commemorate the donation in a celebration every May.
+The saint’s image has been incorporated into the town’s coat of arms, and the villagers commemorate the donation in a celebration every May.

 It might also like